Propantheline bromide is used together with other medicines to treat ulcers in the stomach, bowel or oesophagus.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-- medicines to treat Parkinson’s disease (a brain disease that affects movement) e.g. memantine
+- medicines used to treat symptoms of Parkinson's Disease (a disorder that affects movement of a person) e.g. amantadine, levodopa

 - medicines for nausea or vomiting e.g. domperidone, metoclopramide

-This list does not include all medicines that may interact with Propantheline.
+This list does not include all medicines that may interact with Propantheline bromide.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.